libera-csharp/SpikeLite/README.md

 If you take a gander at beans-overrides.xml, you'll see some points that need setting up:

 * The bot's nickname and password - If you don't use identification, set the "server.supports.identification" to false.
 Otherwise it will block on waiting for a response from NickServ.
-* You must have a proper Bing API key in "apikeys.bing" - these can be obtained at (insert here).
+* You should have a proper Bing API key in "apikeys.bing" - these can be obtained at (insert here).
-* You must have a proper referrer URL in "referrers.googleajax" - this can be obtained at (insert here).
+* You should have a proper referrer URL in "apikeys.google" - this can be obtained at (insert here).
 * If you want another DB provider, you'll need to set up the DB section.
 It's recommended that you skip this for now.
 * You'll want to populate the Channel list.
 There's a sample in there, just make sure subsequent channels have unique ID XML attributes.